 Not all parents believe that rocking their baby to sleep is a healthy habit, but you may want some kind of rocking motion after a string of sleepless nights.

-If you want to have one, think ahead to having a crawling baby or climbing toddler.
-Little fingers can get pinched or crushed easily with these chairs, but some are built with panels that keep fingers out.
+If you want one, think ahead to having a crawling baby or climbing toddler.
+Little fingers can get pinched or crushed in these chairs, but some models feature panels that keep fingers out.

 6. Get Baby-Safe Soap, Cleaners, and Detergent